ethen8181/machine-learning/README.md

 - Contains a toy sample code of the algorithm (gibbs sampling) and compare results with the *topicmodels* library.
 - View [[R markdown](http://ethen8181.github.io/machine-learning/lda_1/lda_1.html)]

 **logistic_regression : 2015.11.25**

 Focus on choosing the optimal cutoff value for logistic regression when your dataset has unbalanced binary classes. e.g. The majority of the observations in the dataset have a positive outcome, while few have negative, or vice versa.
 The idea can be extended to any other classification algorithm that can predict class’s probability.

-- Visualize two by two standard confusion matrix and ROC curve with costs using the ggplot2 library.
+- Visualize two by two standard confusion matrix and ROC curve with costs using *ggplot2*.
 - View [[R markdown](http://ethen8181.github.io/machine-learning/logistic_regression/logistic_regression.html)]

 **text_similarity : 2015.11.19**

-Illustrates k-shingle, Minhash and locality sensitive hashing for solving the problem of finding textually similar documents.
+Illustrates k-shingle, Minhash and Locality Sensitive Hashing for solving the problem of finding textually similar documents.

 - View [[R markdown](http://ethen8181.github.io/machine-learning/text_similarity/text_similarity.html)]

 **tf_idf : 2015.11.17**

 Introducing tf-idf ( term frequency-inverse document frequency ), a text mining technique.
 Also uses it to perform text clustering via hierarchical clustering.

 - View [[R markdown](http://ethen8181.github.io/machine-learning/tf_idf/tf_idf.html)]

 **clustering : 2015.11.6**